Department of Chemistry

 CH 472.
 Chemistry of Natural Products.
 3 Hours.

 CH 480.
-Introduction to Polymer Chemistry I. 4 Hours.
+Polymer Chemistry I. Basic Principles.
+3 Hours.

 Basic chemical principles of polymers with the focus on synthesis, characterization, and applications of synthetic and biological macromolecules.
-Prior completion of CH 325, CH 326 and CH 355 recommended.
+Prior completion of CH 237, CH 325, and CH 355 (and MSE 350 for MSE students) recommended.
+Concurrent enrollment in, or prior completion of, CH 480L Polymer Chemistry I Lab is recommended.

 CH 480L.
-Introduction to Polymer Chemistry I Laboratory.
-0 Hours.
+Polymer Chemistry I Laboratory.
+1 Hour.

 Polymer Chemistry I Laboratory.
 Concurrent enrollment in CH 480 Polymer Chemistry I required.

 CH 481.
-Introduction to Polymer Chemistry II.
-4 Hours.
+Polymer Chemistry II.
+Fundamental Properties.
+3 Hours.

-Fundamentals of chemical, physical, and molecular properties of polymers in bulk and solution.
+Fundamentals of chemical, physical and molecular properties of polymers in bulk and solution.
 Concurrent enrollment in CH 481L Polymer Chemistry II Laboratory required.
+Prior completion of CH 237, CH 325, and CH 355 (and MSE 350 for MSE students) recommended.
+Concurrent enrollment in, or prior completion of, CH 481L Polymer Chemistry II Laboratory is recommended.

 Polymer Chemistry II Laboratory.
 Concurrent enrollment in CH 481 Polymer Chemistry II required.